-Should you buy the Fitbit Sense or the Samsung Galaxy Watch 3?
+Fitbit Sense vs. Samsung Galaxy Watch 3: Which should you buy?

 - Battery life could be better

 It's not always a walk in the park to choose between two industry leaders such as the Fitbit Sense and the Samsung Galaxy Watch 3.
-After all, the smartwatch competition is especially fierce these days.
-No matter what type of look or features you're searching for, you'll be able to find a wearable that fulfills your wish list.
+After all, the competition for the title of best Android smartwatch is especially fierce these days.
+No matter what type of look or features you're searching for, it's more than likely that one of these wearables will fulfill your wish list.

-These two devices have some common interests, but they take different approaches in key areas.
-If detailed tracking for health and fitness is your main priority, the Fitbit Sense will likely win your vote.
-On the other hand, if you're looking for a watch with LTE connectivity that can help you stay in touch all the time, the Samsung Galaxy Watch 3 might be more up your alley.
+These two devices definitely have some common interests, but they take different approaches in some important areas.
+If detailed tracking for health and fitness is your main priority, the Fitbit Sense will probably be more appealing to you.
+On the other hand, if you're looking for a watch with LTE connectivity that can help you stay in touch at all times, the Samsung Galaxy Watch 3 might be more up your alley.

 You won't find a more advanced health smartwatch than the Fitbit Sense